 One Podesta email showed CNN’s Donna Brazile giving Hillary Clinton (but not Bernie Sanders) advance notice of TV debate questions.
 Brazile, who took over as DNC head when Wasserman Shultz resigned, initially denied doing this, but in 2017 she admitted "sending those emails was a mistake I will forever regret".

 Donna Brazile also admitted that Clinton’s campaign manager Robby Mook had made a secret deal which specified that "in exchange for raising money and investing in the DNC, Hillary would control the party’s finances, strategy, and all the money raised".
 This included giving Clinton’s team control over "staffing, budgeting, data, analytics, and mailings.”
 As she told Bernie Sanders, he never had a chance.

-Glenn Thrush, Politico’s "Chief Political Correspondent", was another journalist exposed as a corrupt "hack" in the Podesta emails.
+Glenn Thrush, Politico’s "Chief Political Correspondent", was another journalist exposed (in his own words) as a corrupt "hack".